 |Nest Learning Thermostat||Ecobee3||Honeywell Wi-Fi Smart||Emerson Sensi|

 |Temperature Swing||+/- 3° F||+/- 1° F||+/- 1° F||+/- 1° F|

 |See price and reviews of the Nest Thermostat||See price and reviews of the Ecobee3||See price and reviews of the Honeywell||See price and reviews of the Emerson Sensi|

-However, there are some issues with the product.
+However, there are some drawbacks to with purchasing the product.
 It only supports IOS and Android.
 Nest’s two-year warranty is also shorter than the industry average.
 Nest is touted as being so smart that users don’t have to program it.
 But a problem arises when you have an irregular schedule and Nest has trouble keeping up.
-Nest can have up to a three degree temperature swing which is rather large.
+Nest can have up to a three degree temperature swing, which is rather large.
 Also, Nest is very expensive.
 Make sure to read the detailed review of the Nest thermostat.
-Keep reading our wi-fi thermostat reviews!
+Keep reading our Wi-Fi thermostat reviews!

 Honeywell, the largest electrical manufacturer on the planet, packs a great deal of value into their thermostat.
 When I say this thermostat is best for rental properties, it doesn’t mean it won’t work for your own house or vacation home.